Table of Contents

 Amazon Platinum Keywords examples: how many Platinum Keywords on Amazon can you have?

 When the Amazon Webstore option was active, sellers used Platinum keywords to categorize their goods and create a better visual design on their product listings.
-Being a Platinum seller meant having a more impactful and pleasant for the shopper’s store.
+Being a Platinum seller meant being more impactful and pleasant for the shopper’s store.

 Merchants also had to isolate sub-categories within certain product categories.
 For instance, let’s say they were selling Latin dance shoes.
 Here, an Amazon Platinum category was tennis shoes (similar to the “parent” category for SEO purposes.)